 About The Online MHA Program

 You will be prepared to assume leadership roles in hospitals, community healthcare clinics, health insurance companies, healthcare consulting firms, doctors’ offices, nursing homes, home health organizations, and pharmaceutical and medical device companies.
-Depending on your experience entering the program, you will be able to move from entry-level management jobs to supervisory positions (such as front-line manager), to positions where you manage entire units/programs/service lines.
+Depending on your experience entering the Online MHA program, you will be able to move from entry-level management jobs to supervisory positions (such as a front-line manager), to positions where you manage entire units/programs/service lines.
 In the future, you may manage larger and more complex units, multiple units, divisions and entire organizations (e.g., CEO, COO), or lead work groups performing key analytic work (marketing, strategy, communications, finance) for divisions and entire organizations (e.g., CFO).

-The total cost of the program is about $85,000 in tuition and fees.
-Tuition is $1,788 per credit hour, with a $499 fee for the first credit hour and a $70 fee for each additional hour.
+The total cost of the Online MHA program is about $103,657* in tuition and fees, which does not include books and course materials.
+Tuition is $2,162* per credit hour, with a $550* fee for the first credit hour and a $75* fee for each additional hour.

 Applying To The Online MHA

 Applications to the Online MHA program are accepted on a rolling basis.

 You are not required to submit GRE or GMAT scores to apply to the Online MHA, but it is recommended if you have limited quantitative undergraduate coursework.
 Scores should be no more than five years old and should be transmitted directly from your testing agency.

 Quantitative analysis is important to the work of healthcare managers and a core component of the Online MHA program.
 If you do not currently have any quantitative coursework that demonstrates your ability to succeed in the program represented in your previous academics or professional experience, taking one of the following can help you gain the necessary quantitative proficiency for admission:

 - A college-level quantitative course (undergraduate or graduate) at an accredited college/university (on-campus or online)